-Today, Epsom is a multi-purpose events venue and used as frequently for music concerts as it is horse racing.
+Today, Epsom is a multi-purpose events venue and used as frequently for music concerts as well it is horse racing.
 It also boasts a popular conferencing and business suite, is one of the area’s most popular dog walking spots (post-noon, that is, when the horses finish their training) and an array of Michelin-starred menus and dining/hospitality options for visitors to the course.

 The first recorded race held at Epsom Downs Racecourse was in 1661, but it’s believed that horse racing was happening in the area much earlier – as burial records from some thirty years before refer to horse racing accidents.
 Charles II was a keen fan of racing at Epsom Downs and the course even gets a mention in the diary of Samuel Pepys in 1663.
 By 1730, a twice-yearly race calendar was established and staff hired.

 In 1779, the 12th Earl of Derby, Edward Smith-Stanley, arranged a race to entertain his friends, named The Oaks.
 The race became so popular that four years later the track was extended to a mile and a half, with Tattenham Corner installed, and The Oaks remains one of Epsom’s most prestigious events today.

 In 1913, suffragette Emily Davison infamously threw herself in front of the King’s horse to protest for equal voting rights.
 She was not instantly killed, but she was severely hurt: and died several days later.
 She did not live to see her dream of votes for women become a reality less than a decade later.

 The racecourse underwent vast redevelopment in the early 00s, and in 2009 the new Duchess Stand opened to the public.
 With a capacity of 11,000 alongside restaurants, bars and conferencing facilities, the grandstand really upgraded the course’s offering to compete with others.

 In June 2011, the (then) newest wedded Royal couple, Prince William, Duke of Cambridge, and Catherine, Duchess of Cambridge, and attended the Derby in their first public appearance since their honeymoon in the Seychelles.